-To our knowledge, the expression and biological roles of FOXM1 have never been investigated in ALK+ ALCL.
-Here, we report for the first time that FOXM1 is highly expressed in ALK+ ALCL, and contributes to its oncogenesis.
-Importantly, our study has revealed a novel functional interaction involving FOXM1 and NPM-ALK, which is mediated by NPM1.
-Furthermore, our study has found that NPM-ALK was able to increase the transcriptional activity of FOXM1.
+To our knowledge, the expression and biological roles of FOXM1 have never been investigated in NPM-ALK+ ALCL.
+Here, we report for the first time that FOXM1 is highly expressed in NPM-ALK+ ALCL, and contributes to its oncogenesis.
+Importantly, our study reveals a novel functional interaction involving FOXM1 and NPM-ALK, which is mediated by NPM1.
+Furthermore, our study shows that NPM-ALK is able to increase the transcriptional activity of FOXM1.
 Our findings have revealed yet another facet of how NPM-ALK promotes oncogenesis.

 MATERIALS AND METHODS